taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Eireena leads the way, flanked by Serena and Asoka.
 Iri, feeling bolder, is now balanced on top of Asoka's head, who dutifully eats oatcakes and drinks juice.
 Fili walks behind them.
 Asoka and Iri take comfort in the embroidered tapestry lining the hallways, depicting familiar passages and stories from Biononymous scripture.

 Eireena: **"I used to be a materials engineer, before The Burning.
 I was working as part of an international project to create affordable, easy-to-use eSyrup water and air filters, working with an incredible woman, who owned a textile manufacturing company.
-We perfected the process of doping natural fibers with eSyrup, so that we could make the finest, softest of organzas, that had exceptional filtration properties and very simple voltage-treatment protocols.
+We perfected the process of doping natural fibers with eSyrup, so that we could make the finest, softest of organzas, with exceptional filtration properties and very simple voltage-treatment protocols.
 It was a beautiful time for science."**

-Eireena: **"So we wove miles and miles of this eSyrup thread into filters that we gave away for free, to anyone who needed it!
+Eireena: **"We wove miles and miles of this eSyrup thread into filters that we gave away for free, to anyone who needed it!
 It was grand.
-And we didn't like the government, so we moved to Vermont.
-And spent many late nights, talking to like-minded friends about how body mods were just embedding all these trackable, *hackable* devices right into our bodies, with no option to get off the radar!
-It was gonna ruin society, we were all very convinced."**
+I have such fond memories of late nights, talking over drinks about how body mods were just embedding all these trackable, *hackable* devices right into our bodies, with no option to get off the radar!
+It was gonna ruin society, we were very convinced."**

 Eireena: **"But there *are* some undeniable advantages to having powerful technology right at your fingertips.
 And we were discovering that our organzas were capable of so much more than just filtering the water and the air.
 So we decided that we needed to keep the option for living without body mods on the table, by researching *alternatives* to body mods, and the only way to do *that* was to create a religion, because in those days, religions had the best defense against government interference."**